quiet-node/Networking-Windows/README.md

 # Networking-Windows
-A client-server tcp/ip networking app
+A client-server tcp/ip networking app on Windows system